AnthonyHB/StatScrape/README.md

 # StatScrape
 Web scraper for dynamic sales data from StatWatch

+Company Projections
-Clear Sky Capital - Company Projections via StatWatch by AnthonyHB
+by AnthonyHB

 What does this program need?
 - Dynamic data from StatWatch (e.g. Locations, Sales, Customers)

 How does this program work?

-- Scrape Monthly Sales and Customers for each location,
+- Scrape MTD Sales/Customer data for each location,
 - Calculate Projected Sales and Customers for each location
+- Compare Projected data to Company goals.
-- Create and save XLS with all data.
+- Create XLS, email spreadsheet and Goal Summary.

-What does this program do?
-- Create Projections XLS Sheet, based on today's StatWatch data.

-Hopes for the future:
-- Develop email functionality, to send projections to recipients.
+Need to do:
+- Goal summary as an HTML table in email body
-- Automate Program weekly; Run report, and send email.
+- Automate program to run weekly; Run report, calculate projections, and send email.
--